 The Alliance for Working Together was started in 2002 as just a small informal group (15 or 20) to discuss topics of interest and as a way to reach out to other manufacturers in the region.
 The AWT has since then been meeting to address issues, challenges and best practices.
 The AWT consortium now includes 100 manufacturing companies (and growing) all engaged to work toward the sustainability of manufacturing in our community.

 As a welder, cutter and solderer I weld or join metal parts.
 I also use my skills to fill holes, indentations, or seams of metal products, using hand-held metal joining equipment.
 Employment of welders, cutters, solderers and brazers is projected to grow 6 percent from 2012 to 2022.
+Download the career pathway document here.

 As an industrial machinery mechanic, I maintain and repair factory equipment and other industrial machinery.
 Employment of industrial machinery mechanics and maintenance workers is projected to grow 17 percent from 2012 to 2022.
+Download the career pathway document here.

 As a mechanical engineer, I design, build and test mechanical and thermal devices, including tools, engines and machines.
 Employment of mechanical engineers is projected to grow 5 percent from 2012 to 2022.
+Download the career pathway document here.

 As a machinist and a tool and die maker, I set up and operate a variety of computer-controlled and mechanically controlled machine tools.
 Across the nation, employment of machinists and tool and die makers is projected to grow 7 percent from 2012-2022.
 In Ohio, the growth rate is 9 percent.
+Download the career pathway document here.

 My son was a senior in high school in a tech program housed at Lakeland when his class participated in the RoboBots competition.
 His excitement for this project was palpable and the dedication of all involved was most impressive.
 The professionals from our community that worked with these dedicated students for long hours to create a machine to go to battle was more than touching and impressive.
 My sons team and their business leader worked straight through the night the night before the competition to make sure they had the best of their best to go head to head.
 Sadly their in the ring results weren’t want they hoped for but the lessons learned were priceless.
 As a parent and a business professional I can’t say enough about the impact of this program to our youth and the future of manufacturing in our community.
 I’m proud to say my son is now 23 and a welder and he truly loves creating and building.